-IFSA is a non-profit, 501(3)(c) organization built to support an athlete community of Freeride skiers and snowboarders.
-It is IFSA’s mission to support freeride athletes in any way we are able while providing competitive opportunities across the Americas Region.
-The mission of the IFSA is maintained through the part time work of just two paid employees and countless hours of volunteer work on behalf of our Board of Directors.
-The parents, event partners, and resort staff we work with are also crucial in accomplishing the mission of IFSA on a daily basis.
+The IFSA is a non-profit, 501(3)(c) organization built to support an athlete community of Freeride skiers and snowboarders.
+It is IFSA’s mission to support Freeride athletes while providing competitive opportunities across the Americas Region (Region 2).
+The mission of the IFSA is maintained through the part-time work of just two paid employees and countless hours of volunteer work on behalf of our Board of Directors and interns.
+The parents, event organizers, and resort staff we work with are also crucial in accomplishing the mission of IFSA.

 Our amazing Board of Directors is tasked with the following:

 - Creation of a sustainable organization sufficiently staffed and with resources to execute its mission and objectives and to support the needs of its stakeholders.